DeepBlueRobotics/training/docs/week-1/types.md

 ```

 !!! note
-    When the result of a division between two ints is a fraction, the output will always round down.
+    When the result of a division between two ints is a fraction, the remainder is discarded.
     ```java
     int something = 9 / 2; // will result in 4
     ```